dusaprotocol/docs/docs/concepts/concentrated-liquidity.md

 ## Introduction

-Liquidity in classic AMM (Joe V1/Uniswap V2) is distributed uniformly in the entire price range from 0 to infinity.
+Liquidity in classic AMM (Uniswap V2) is distributed uniformly in the entire price range from 0 to infinity.

 We can improve capital efficiency, especially for certain pairs where you can expect trades to occur within a tight range.
 Take USDC/USDT for example, where most trading happens between $0.99 and $1.01.
 In this case, liquidity outside of this range is largely untouched and would be better off used elsewhere.